-Since every family is different, every homeschooling classroom is different, too.
-Only you can decide what works best in your home, with your kids, using your specific homeschooling tools.
-In addition to that, what your family can afford and how much space is available in the home makes a great difference, too.
+Every family is different, thus every homeschool space is different, too.
+Only you can decide what works best in your home, with your kids, using your specific homeschool tools.

-Fortunately, the Internet and the blogging community have come to the rescue in this area, providing hundreds of opportunities to see how other families organize and decorate their homeschool spaces.
-Just looking at their photos and hearing what has worked well for them (and what hasn’t) can be just what you need to come up with an organizational strategy all your own.
+Lucky for us, the blogging community has come generously to the rescue in this area, providing hundreds of opportunities to see how other families organize and decorate their homeschool spaces.

-For starters, you might just want to check out these posts taken right from Quick Start Homeschool:
+To you get started, check out these ideas from Quick Start Homeschool:

 A total homeschool classroom reno using IKEA components, taken from Confessions of a Homeschooler